BNhashem16/Images/README.md

         $post->save();

         // posts is the parent Folder
-        // image and banner is the childs Folders
+        // image and banner are the childs Folders
         // image and banner also request name , that mean image or banner is required.
     }